DFE-Digital/register-trainee-teachers/docs/adr/0010-use-token-authentication-for-api-access.md

 ## Context

 For Register API access, bearer tokens will be used by external clients.
-The clients can self-service with tokens through admin screens in the Register App.
+The clients can self-service with tokens through token management screens in the Register App.

 Although the preferred method of external client API Access is OAuth, this requires a solution for ITT Providers that provides a self-service customer management portal that is also consistent with the offering from Apply as the same ITT Providers use both systems and consistency needs to be a key consideration.